 - IB, being better suited for trading, has more charting and analysis tools than M1.

 - M1 offers “dynamic rebalancing.”
 IB doesn't.

 I think M1 Finance slightly edges out over Interactive Brokers for the average retail investor due to the reasons above.
-Obviously, if you’re a sophisticated, active trader looking for a day trading platform, go with Interactive Brokers.
-If you’re simply looking for a platform for long-term, buy-and-hold investing, go with M1 Finance.
+Obviously, if you're a sophisticated, active trader looking for a day trading platform, or if you're interested in options, futures, and currencies, go with Interactive Brokers.
+If you're simply looking for a platform for long-term, buy-and-hold investing, go with M1 Finance.